 One of the first changes we could see in public as a result of the lockdown were rainbows going up in windows.
 Created by children to support the NHS and care workers, these little bursts of joy created instant community on our streets.
 Families came to together to express compassion with a symbol of hope. […]See more

-We were born to stand out not to fit in
+Year 1 artworks: we were born to stand out not to fit in

 One term in on the Contemporary Art Space Project We are now nearly at Spring half term and mostly on schedule!
 Working in partnership with Iniva (the Institute of International Visual Arts) we have all the vital elements now in place, Josie Reichert, director of Ort Gallery in Birmingham appointed as curator, and three artists, […]See more

 Mental pictures: applying joy and colour to a challenging issue